MeteoSwiss-APN/devops/CodeDev.rst

 Compiling cosmo in a working directory where it is being develop will be different in two cases:

- * Compile cosmo against a master/mch/release version of the dycore
+ * :ref:`Compile a local version of COSMO` (that will also compile the C++ dycore locally)
- * Compile cosmo against a modified version of the dycore
+ * :ref:`Compile cosmo against a master/release version of the dycore` (that has already been installed by jenkins)

 Before we can start, we need to load the spack instance